Configuring the Java plug-in server

 Install critical plug-ins, such as an LDAP plug-in that performs LDAP authentication, in separate plug-in servers.
 If multiple plug-ins are installed on a single server, problems with one plug-in might affect the use of the other plug-ins.

-See the Configuring java plug-in servers, for descriptions, valid values, and default values for the Java plug-in server configuration options.
+See the sample configuration file, pluginsvr_config.xml, for descriptions, valid values, and default values for the Java plug-in server configuration options.

 See the Configuring after installation section for configuration of the C-based plug-in server, arplugin.